StrangeBeeCorp/docs/docs/thehive/administration/organizations/add-users-to-an-organization.md

     The user type you want to create.

-    Pick from the options in the dropdown list:
+    Pick an option from the dropdown list:
         - *Normal*: Allows the user to access TheHive through the user interface.
         - *Service*: Allows the user to access TheHive through the API.

     **Login**

     The login used for the user to sign in.
-It can be an email address or another identifier.
+It can be an email address or another identifier, depending on your TheHive configuration.

     **Name**

-    The user's name.
+    The user's display name.

     **Profile**

-    Pick a permission profile for the user from the dropdown list.
+    Pick a [permission profile](../../administration/profiles.md) for the user from the dropdown list.

 4. Select **Confirm**, or **Save and add another** if you want to add another new user.